IddoSadeh/cplusplusBook/README.md

 # Foreward
-As I progress through my programming journey I learn more and mroe the importance of documentation.
+As I progress through my programming journey I learn more and more the importance of documentation.
 This document will overview the development process of my first online coding textbook.

 The markdown file shows in chronological order how I built this book.